Kendall Hinton: Professional career

 Hinton signed with the Denver Broncos as an undrafted free agent on April 26, 2020.
 He was waived on September 5, but re-signed with their practice squad on November 4.
-In Week 12, all four Broncos quarterbacks were ruled ineligible to play against the New Orleans Saints due to COVID-19 pandemic protocols, so Hinton was elevated to the active roster as an emergency quarterback option for the team, as his time as a quarterback at Wake Forest made him the only player on the Broncos’ roster who had experience at the position.
+In Week 12, all four Broncos quarterbacks were ruled ineligible to play against the New Orleans Saints due to COVID-19 pandemic protocols, so Hinton was elevated to the active roster as an emergency quarterback option for the team, as his time as a quarterback at Wake Forest made him the only player on the Broncos roster with experience at the position.
+The Broncos could not sign a free agent quarterback as NFL COVID protocols required new signees to sit out six days before joining their new team.

-He subsequently completed only a single 13-yard pass to tight end Noah Fant out of nine attempts, while also recording two interceptions as the Broncos lost 31–3.
+Out of his nine attempts, Hinton only completed a single 13-yard pass to tight end Noah Fant, while also throwing two interceptions as the Broncos lost 31–3.
 Hinton reverted to the practice squad following the game, and signed a reserve/futures contract with the team on January 4, 2021.

 On August 31, 2021, Hinton was waived by the Broncos and re-signed to the practice squad the next day.
 He was promoted to the active roster on September 14.
-Against the Pittsburgh Steelers, Hinton caught his first career touchdown pass in the 27–19 loss.
+In Week 5 against the Pittsburgh Steelers, Hinton caught his first career touchdown pass in the Broncos' 27–19 loss.

 On August 30, 2022, Hinton was waived by the Broncos and signed to the practice squad the next day.
 He was promoted to the active roster on September 17 for the Broncos' Week 2 game against the Houston Texans, in which he caught one pass for 20 yards en route to a 16–9 win.
 On September 19, he reverted back to the practice squad.
-On September 24, he was once again elevated to the active roster for the Broncos' Week 3 game against the San Francisco 49ers, in which he recorded one reception for 27 yards in an 11–10 win.
+On September 24, Hinton was once again elevated to the active roster for the Broncos' Week 3 game against the San Francisco 49ers, in which he recorded one reception for 27 yards in an 11–10 win.
 He was signed to the active roster on October 10.

 On July 28, 2023, Hinton was activated from the physically unable to perform list.
 He was waived by the Broncos August 23.